Vinidarius

 Vinidarius (fl.
 5th century AD) was the purported compiler of a small collection of cooking recipes named Apici excerpta a Vinidario.
 This is preserved in a single 8th‑century uncial manuscript in Latin, claiming to be excerpts from the recipes of Apicius.

 About Vinidarius himself nothing is known.
 If he existed, he may have been a Goth; his Latin name suggests a possible Gothic name of Vinithaharjis.

 There is a very abbreviated epitome entitled Apici excerpta a Vinidario, a "pocket Apicius" by "an illustrious man" named Vinidarius, made as late as the Carolingian era.
-There is in fact very little overlap with the Apician manual, but the recipes are similar in character, and are usually presented today as an appendix to Apicius: they add to our knowledge of late Antique cuisine.
+There is in fact very little overlap with the Apician manual, but the recipes are similar in character, and are usually presented today as an appendix to Apicius: they add to our knowledge of the cuisine of late antiquity.

+Apici excerpta a Vinidario survives in a single 8th-century uncial manuscript.